supabase-community/supabase-terraform/README.md

+# Note #

+This repo has been mostly superceded by an alternative terraform approach - see https://docs.digitalocean.com/developer-center/hosting-supabase-on-digitalocean/ for details.
+Although that guide is specifically for hosting on DigitalOcean, the core practices it demonstrates should apply to most other cloud providers.

 # Terraform Supabase

 This repo includes an example of starting a local copy of the Supabase stack via Terraform.
 At this time, it does not support deployment to a remote VPS.